dbhilder/dbhilder.github.io/oooh/index.md

 ### Recommendation

 The recommendation service provided a way to generate recommendations for users based on their activity on the platform.
-Initially, the service used a simple algorithm based on activity reported by other services, but was later integrated with Recombee, a third-party service that provided content based and collaboration filtering.
+Initially, the service used a simple algorithm based on activity reported by other services, but was later integrated with Recombee, a third-party service that provided content based and collaborative filtering.
 This was later replaced with a custom network-based recommendation system that used a matrix of weighted relationships generated from BI data.
 This provided a more flexible and cost-effective solution that could be tuned to the needs of the platform.

 As generative AI services became more widely available, the service was extended to use embeddings generated from user and group content to find similar users and groups.

 ### Monetization

 The platform needed a way to generate revenue to support its operations, so a suite of services was developed to support virtual goods and currency.
-This included a service to integrate with the various app stores (Google Play and Apple App Store) to handle in-app purchases and mapping those purchases to a virtual currency, a commerce service to manage the exchange of virtual goods, and an inventory service to track the ownership of each user's virtual goods.
+This included a service to integrate with the various app stores (Google Play and Apple App Store) and map in-app purchases to a virtual currency.
+It also included a commerce service to manage the exchange of virtual goods, as well as an inventory service to track the ownership of each user's virtual goods.

 A unique aspect of the Oooh platform is that it allowed users to earn real money by creating and selling virtual goods.
 This required a complex system to track the real value of each virtual coin so that we could accurately calculate the amount to pay out to users who sold their virtual goods.
 There were also mechanisms in place to handle app store refunds and the implications of those on the virtual economy.

 ### Platform Extensions

-In order to explore the use if generative AI in the platform, a serverless extension system was designed to support developers outside the core team who wanted to extend the platform with their own functionality.
+In order to explore the use of generative AI in the platform, a serverless extension system was designed to support developers outside the core team who wanted to extend the platform with their own functionality.
 This system allowed developers to write custom extensions in either JavaScript or Python and deploy them as serverless applications that could be installed on the platform.
 We used this extension mechanism to implement features that leveraged various AI APIs to do things like generate summaries of group chat, identify popular threads of conversation, and recommend news articles and other links related to the conversation.
 This extension system also supported chatbots to answer questions about the platform, provide support, or generally respond to queries from the users, but within the context of the group chat in which they were posted.

 ### Community Support Tools